 Learn SOS signals – there are a variety of ways to put out an SOS signal; smoke, whistle, light, flags.
 Learn them all.

-Know the signs of hypothermia and frostbite – scrub up on some first aid knowledge.
+Know the signs of hypothermia and frostbite – scrub up on some first aid knowledge so that you know the answers to questions like what is frostbite and what causes hypothermia, as well as how to recognize and treat these conditions.
 Catching the signs early can be a lifesaver.

 Don’t get cold